VietnamTo-pack List for Vietnam

 1. Rain poncho/Umbrella: For trips from April to October, these items will keep you dry in the heavy rainfalls.
 However, you can buy these items with ease from roadside shops or convenience stores in Vietnam at dirt-cheap prices.

-2. Medical face masks: while it is still better to have one before your travel because you’ll be entering the crowded airport, but standardized medical face masks can also be found easily at local pharmacies for around USD 3/box of 45 pieces.
+2. Medical face masks: Having one before your travel is still better because you’ll enter the crowded airport.
+Standardized medical face masks can also be found easily at local pharmacies for around USD 3/box of 45 pieces.

-3. Some minor toiletries such as shampoo, wet wipes, pocket tissue, etc.
+3. Some minor toiletries include shampoo, wet wipes, pocket tissue, etc.

 Tips for a Minimal To-pack List for Vietnam

-– Stay organize.
+– Stay organized.
 The travel cubes are an excellent invention to divide your packing and prevent them from falling all over the place

 – Use shower caps instead of bulky shoe covers